2026

 Requires the Board of Housing and Community Development to adopt amendments to the Uniform Statewide Building Code ... to incorporate the latest IECC standards related to energy efficiency and conservation. ...

-Elizabeth Bennett-Parker (D) Committee
+Elizabeth Bennett-Parker (D) Continued

 climate HB 429 Support Electric utilities; integrated resource plans. more...